 Significantly for the future of Liberty Records, United Artists Pictures had its own separate records division, United Artists.
 Their separate identities were destined not to last.

-“Blue Note Records, a Division of Liberty Records Inc” continued to function under Transamerica ownership for a further two years, until in 1970, when Transamerica decided to rationalise Liberty and United Artists holdings under the United Artists Records banner, retaining the Blue Note/Liberty name only for marketing purposes.
+“Blue Note Records, a Division of Liberty Records Inc” continued to function under Transamerica ownership for two years until in 1970, when Transamerica decided to rationalise Liberty and United Artists holdings under the United Artists Records banner, retaining the Blue Note/Liberty name only for marketing purposes.
 Here begins the United Artists years of Blue Note, timed with the evolution of jazz in many new and different directions.

 Liberty/UA, Inc. 1969 advertisement indicating the labels under Transamerica ownership, including Imperial, Pacific Jazz, Liberty, United Artists and Blue Note.

-Audiophile’s Corner – some subjective opinions
+Audiophile’s Corner – some subjective opinions – Division of Liberty variations

 Liberty vs Japanese Blue Note issues